Last updated on January 17th, 2023 at 11:05 am.

-Cool people, a great vibe, and good times are what you’ll find in the gardens at Brewery Emperial.
+Cool people, a great vibe, good times, and craft beer are what you’ll find in the gardens at Brewery Emperial.
 Let’s face it, we all just want to get out, socialize more and do it safely.
 A casual, friendly, and outdoor option is this beer garden and eatery.

 Brewery emperial: a Top-Notch Kansas City Brewery